 In 1771 Vasi depicted the view towards S. Maria Maggiore from Quattro Fontane in a larger etching.

-Basically the view is unchanged; however (because of today's traffic) it is no longer advisable to follow a suggestion made by Giovanni Pietro Bellori in his 1672 guide to Rome.
+Basically the view is unchanged; however, because the crossroads is among the busiest ones within the walls of the city, it is no longer advisable to follow a suggestion made by Giovanni Pietro Bellori in his 1672 guide to Rome.
 He recommended visiting this spot to breathe its fine air and to enjoy the ponentino, the western breeze which at sunset mitigates the heat of Rome's summer days.

-One of the first decisions taken by Pope Sixtus V was to improve the city's supply of water; he built an aqueduct which brought water to the hills of Esquilino, Viminale and Quirinale; it was completed in 1586 and it ended near Strada Pia.
+One of the first decisions taken by Pope Sixtus V was to improve the city's supply of water; he built Acqua Felice, an aqueduct which carried water to the Esquiline, Viminal and Quirinal hills.
+It was completed in 1587 and it ended near Strada Pia.

-The only statue which is directly connected with Pope Sixtus V is that at the north-western corner; it portrays a reclining woman holding three pears (a heraldic symbol of the pope); next to her the water flows from three mountains (another heraldic symbol).
+The only statue which is related to Pope Sixtus V is that on the wall surrounding the Barberini property; it portrays a reclining woman holding three pears (a heraldic symbol of the Pope); next to her the water flows from three mountains (another heraldic symbol).
 The identification with Fidelity was suggested by the presence of a dog, whereas that with Diana by a small moon on her hair.
-A more comprehensive theory which explains the meaning of all four statues says that they are the equivalent of Bernini's later Fontana dei Quattro Fiumi; in the form of a nymph or of a river god, the statues are meant to represent generic rivers of the four parts of the world.
-This theory is conceptually supported by the fact that there is a broad alignment between the statues and the four cardinal points.
+A more comprehensive theory which explains the meaning of all four statues says that they are the equivalent of Bernini's later Fontana dei Quattro Fiumi; in the form of a nymph or of a river god, the statues are meant to represent generic rivers of the four parts of the world which were known at the time.
+This opinion is conceptually supported by the fact that there is a broad alignment between the statues and the four cardinal points.

 The she-wolf near the supposed statue of the Tiber was added in the XXth century to support this identification.

-S. Carlo was the first and the last work by Francesco Borromini, Bernini's great rival.
-In 1634, when he was asked by the Spanish Trinitarians to design for them a monastery and a church in a small property near Quattro Fontane, Borromini had already a certain amount of experience in the construction of buildings, but he had never acted on his own; he first worked as assistant to his uncle Carlo Maderno and later on to Bernini in the construction of nearby Palazzo Barberini.
-He saw the opportunity which was given to him by this commission to the point that he preferred not to be paid for his work.
+S. Carlo was the first major work by Francesco Borromini, Bernini's great rival.
+In 1634, when he was asked by the Spanish Trinitarians to design for them a monastery and a church in a small property near Piazza delle Quattro Fontane, Borromini had already a certain amount of experience in the construction of buildings, but he had never acted on his own; he first worked as assistant to his uncle Carlo Maderno and later on to Bernini in the construction of nearby Palazzo Barberini.
+He realized the opportunity which was given to him by this commission to the point that he chose not to be paid for his work.

 The interior of the church was completed by 1640 whereas the exterior was left unfinished for many years.

 Francesco Borromini was held in low regard during Neoclassicism and all through the XIXth century; yet his works show an in-depth knowledge of the ancient monuments which the architect used to develop new designs.
-The elliptical dome of S. Carlino was decorated with coffers which the ancient Romans used to lighten the weight of vaults: in the case of this dome they are purely decorative; their shape is octagonal as in Terme di Diocleziano or in Basilica di Massenzio; Borromini inserted among them coffers having the shape of the Trinitarian cross.
+The elliptical dome of S. Carlino was decorated with coffers which the ancient Romans used to lighten the weight of vaults: their shape is octagonal as in Terme di Diocleziano or in Basilica di Massenzio; Borromini inserted among them coffers having the shape of the Trinitarian cross.

-The cost was in part borne by Cardinal Francesco Barberini, nephew of Pope Urban VIII, to whom a little chapel is dedicated.
+The cost was in part borne by Cardinal Francesco Barberini, nephew of Pope Urban VIII, to whom a small chapel is dedicated.

-The lower part of the fašade was built between 1664 and 1667 and is a sort of summary of Borromini's leading ideas in architecture: a penchant for convex and concave lines, the use of angels as an architectonic element, the design of novel shapes for niches and windows, very elaborate mouldings, couples of columns at the sides of the entrance.
+The lower part of the fašade was built in 1664-667 and is a sort of summary of Borromini's views on architecture: a penchant for convex and concave lines, the use of angels as an architectonic element, the design of novel shapes for niches and windows and very elaborate mouldings.

-Unfortunately the narrowness of the street does not allow a proper observation of the high fašade; a few yards away along the same street and a few years later, Bernini built S. Andrea al Quirinale and he took into more account this factor by designing a lower fašade.
+Unfortunately the narrowness of the street does not allow a proper appreciation of the high fašade; a few yards away along the same street and a few years later, Bernini built S. Andrea al Quirinale and he took this factor into account by designing a lower fašade.